 - For each new balance, add the new monthly payment to the Total monthly payments.

 - Adjust the new loan term and hit Calculate again to see how much a longer or shorter term can help you save.

 Use the definitions below to better understand the calculator and compare your debt consolidation loan options.

 How can I maximize my savings?

-The first and easiest way to maximize savings is to choose the shortest loan term you can afford.
-A short loan term increases your monthly repayments but reduces how much you pay in the long run, as you’ll be saving on interest.
+Maximize savings by choosing the shortest loan term.
+While it will increase your monthly repayments, it should reduce how much you pay in interest.
 Crunch some numbers and figure out how much you can comfortably afford to pay each month.
-Try not to go for a loan with a monthly repayment above that number.

-Qualifying for a lower interest rate can also help you save on your loan without changing your loan term at all.
-You can take steps to improve your credit like checking your credit report for mistakes and paying off smaller debts to make sure that your personal credit score is strong.
+Qualifying for a lower interest rate can also help you save money.
+You can take steps to improve your credit to make sure that your personal credit score is strong.
 Or you can simply take the time to compare your options to see which lender offers the most competitive rate.